-My first book project, Colonial Geography: German Colonialism, Race, and Space in East Africa, 1884-1907, is a spatial history of German East Africa.
+My first book, Colonial Geography: German Colonialism, Race, and Space in East Africa, 1884-1905, will be published by University of Toronto Press in October 2022.
+The book is a spatial history of German East Africa.
 Colonial Geography argues that the most important element in German imperialism was not its violence but its attempts to apply racial thinking to the mastery and control of space.

 German colonists and local intermediaries developed new conceptions of East Africa’s geography during the decades of German rule.
 German colonists conducted their debates over development in terms defined through the new discipline of cultural geography.
 Though many different factions negotiated the meaning of East African spaces and races—metropolitan and colonial Germans, Africans, Arabs, and Indians in the colony—administrators mediated the meanings that entered practice through cultural geographic theories of a relationship between landscape and racial character.
 These new geographies conflated race, space, and history and produced claims to territorial sovereignty based on a conception that race was the primary factor in East African history.
 Tensions existed between state projects of creating borders between political and economic units, often defined in ethnic terms, and private spatial imaginaries based around networks connecting people across space.
 The colony’s government was unable to ever eliminate the latter, but it developed a version of the former based in racial thinking.
 Different racial and ethnic groups could mark land with their characteristics, a spatial imaginary that justified importing farmers from overseas and moving ethnic groups the Germans thought more enterprising to areas of East Africa that the government wanted to develop.
 This project, of creating ethnic territory through the movement and development of perceived racial characteristics, was the first German expression of a state project to racialize territory, a project that would develop further later in the century.